ArcticEcho/DRG-Mods/Gameplay/Balanced/README.md

 **Description:**
 An aftermarket mod which pushes the rotary mechanism of the minigun to the extreme.
 Even the best engine lubricant on Hoxxes has a hard time keeping the excess heat generation in check. (+25 rate of fire and +300% heat generation) This replaces the Compact Feed Mechanism overclock.

+**Update v1.0 Changelog:**
+Fixed description error which said that Exhaust Vectoring was replaced instead of Compact Feed Mechanism.

 ## HE Grenade Carve - v1.0
 **Authors:** Our Lord And Savior Gabe Newell
 **DRG Version:** Update 33, Hotfix 2